dEAduction/dEAduction/tools/github-issues/labels.md

 	- area::tools
 	- area::ui
 - Type
-	- type::bug
+	- type::bug report
-	- type::maintenance
-	- type::question
+	- type::discussion
-	- type::refactor
+	- type::suggestion::new feature
-	- type::suggestion
+	- type::suggestion::refactoring

 # To be put by core-team
+One and only one per category.
 - Priority
 	- priority::critical
 	- priority::high